 Simply engaging your key stakeholders on a regular basis, providing program updates, sharing customer feedback with executives, and bringing ‘customer wins’ to life by sharing proof points are all helpful in driving CX agendas and keeping them top of mind for Executives.

 “Create a meeting cadence, whether that’s quarterly, monthly, or weekly.
 Have an audience that allows the conversation about customer experience and C-suite, with key stakeholders on a regular basis,” said Mark Mitchell.

 TribeCX has a detailed toolkit around the why and how of CX Governance.
 If you have a license to Origin, then you’ll find it as part of your Origin content.
 If you don’t have a license, then please email email@example.com for a demo.

 Bringing everyone along for the ride when it comes to CX will build support and advocacy around your improvements and goals, especially customer-facing employees who can give you a better insight and perk the ears of stakeholders who want to keep them happy.

-“We had them help us brain storm, set priorities, and they owned the results.
-They saw how the work that the experience team was driving their success.”
+“We had them help us brainstorm, and set priorities, and they owned the results.
+They saw how the work that the experienced team was driving their success.”

 Creating CX incentives and linking compensation to your CX improvements can help to keep momentum and sustain it for the longer term.

-Mark said: “You can create reward programmes for successes across your customer experience.”
+Mark said: “You can create reward programs for successes across your customer experience.”